special offers only for you

 -

-Apply Discount in All inclusive, ¡Room Only + Free Breakfast Buffet!, Room only
+Apply Discount in All inclusive, All Inclusive Plan, ¡Room Only + Free Breakfast Buffet!

-Only valid in Luna Palace, Sunset Palace, Star Palace, Pacific Palace, Oceano Palace.
+Only valid in Pacific Palace, Star Palace, Sunset Palace, Oceano Palace, Luna Palace.

-Apply Discount in ¡Room Only + Free Breakfast Buffet!, All inclusive
+Apply Discount in ¡Room Only + Free Breakfast Buffet!, All inclusive, All Inclusive Plan

 about our hotels